cc20002002/image_classification/README.md

 Running Environment Setup
 ------------

 1. Make sure to put the dataset file `mnist_dataset.npz` and `cifar_dataset.npz` into the folder with name `input_data` under the `Code` directory.
-Please make sure you have the following file tree structure:
+The tree structure of our algorithm is:

 ```
 project